Metatab/metapack/docs/source/GettingStarted.rst

 	$ mp new -o metatab.org -d tutorial

-The :option:`origin` and :option:`dataset` options are required.
-These options, along with :option:`time`, :option:`space`, :option:`grain` :option:`variant`,
+The :strong:`origin` and :strong:`dataset` options are required.
+These options, along with :strong:`time`, :strong:`space`, :strong:`grain`,
-and :option:`revision` are used to build the name of the data package, which is also used in the name of the directory for the package.
-THe origin should usually be a second level internet domain, such as 'metatab.org'.
+:strong:`variant`, and :strong:`revision` are used to build the name of the data package, which is also used in the name of the directory for the package.
+The origin should usually be a second level internet domain, such as 'metatab.org'.

 This command will create a directory names :file:`metatab.org-tutorial`, which will contain a :file:`metadata.csv` file, the Metatab-formated metadata